PROTECTION OF YOUR PERSONAL DATA

 - processing is necessary for compliance with a legal obligation to which the controller is subject, i.e. allowing you as data subject to exercise your rights;

-- when you as the data subject have given consent to the processing of your personal data for one or more specific purposes.
+- by sending your request, you as the data subject have given consent to the processing of your personal data for the purpose of its implementation.

 Additional legal basis for the processing: mandate of the Publications Office, Decision 2009/496/EC, Euratom of the European Parliament, the Council, the Commission, the Court of Justice, the Court of Auditors, the European Economic and Social Committee and the Committee of the Regions of 26 June 2009 on the organisation and operation of the Publications Office of the European Union.